informatics-isi-edu/chaise/doc/karma.md

 ###To install Karma and Jasmine on your system follow these steps

-1. Delete folder "node_modules" from you  application directory
+1. Delete folder "node_modules" from your application directory if present.
-2. Run "sudo npm install" from you command prompt, to install all node.js dependencies.
+2. Run "sudo npm install --force" from you command prompt, to install all node.js dependencies.

 ###To run all Karma tests